iris-hep/iris-hep.github.io/pages/projects/ic.md

  - ArturU043
 ---

 The upcoming High-Luminosity Large Hadron Collider (HL-LHC) at CERN will deliver an unprecedented volume of data for High Energy Physics (HEP).
 This wealth of information offers significant opportunities for scientific discovery, but its scale challenges traditional analysis workflows.
-In this project, we are focusing on development of CMS and ATLAS analysis pipeline to meet HL-LHC demands.
+In this project we are focusing on the development of CMS and ATLAS analysis pipelines to meet HL-LHC demands.
 These pipelines build on the broader scientific Python ecosystem, complemented by solutions specifically designed for HEP.

 A central focus of this project is the Integration Challenge, an IRIS-HEP led effort aimed at assessing the readiness of developed software stack to be used in real world physics analysis and improving the readiness of analysis facilities for the HL-LHC era.
 The Integration Challenge acts as an end-to-end integration test: by implementing a complete physics analysis pipeline, it evaluates tool interoperability and the overall user experience for analysts.
 The current pipeline includes columnar data processing, machine learning, statistical inference, and visualization tasks covering a variety of CMS and ATLAS analysis scenarios.